mediacloud/backend/README.md

 2. Make a brief note in the version history section in the README file about the changes
 3. Run `python setup.py sdist` to test out a version locally
 4. Then run `python setup.py sdist upload -r pypitest` to release a test version to PyPI's test server
-5. Run `pip install -i https://testpypi.python.org/pypi mediacloud` somewhere and then use it with Pytho to make sure the test release works.
+5. Run `pip install -i https://testpypi.python.org/pypi mediacloud` somewhere and then use it with Python to make sure the test release works.
 6. When you're ready to push to pypi run `python setup.py sdist upload -r pypi`
 7. Run `pip install mediacloud` somewhere and then try it to make sure it worked.